m4reko/katacoda-scenarios/automatic-frontend-testing/step5.md

 We're now ready to do some unit tests with Selenium.
 We use the same imports as before, but now we've also added the package `unittest`.
-This package is the default testing framework for `python` and gives us the tools to
+This package is the default testing framework for `python` and gives us the tools to create unit test classes and assert that code behaves in the correct way.

 Create the file `website-test.py` with `touch website-test.py`{{execute}}.
 Open the file `website-test.py` and add all dependencies like we did in the step before in `selenium-test.py`.
 Make sure to add the line `import unittest` this time, as we've done below.